At trember, our main goal is to help our clients to run smooth, engaging and intuitive digital and hybrid events – all event sessions in one place.

 If a guest changes her/his/their mind, it is possible to lower a hand from the same bottom panel by clicking a button with a crossed hand.
 After a guest asks a question or participates in the discussion and doesn’t need to be visible anymore, he/she/they can move back to the audience by using (again!) a middle button at the bottom panel that looks like a crossed chat symbol.

 The administrator of the room can also move guests away from the Q&A area by clicking a special button right next to a guest’s video avatar.

 There also can be multiple speakers on stage at the same time.
-To achieve this, administrators can join the stage or to invite someone else on the stage.
-In the second case, another guest who got an invite has to accept it before going on the stage.
+To achieve this, administrators can join the stage or invite someone else onto the stage.
+In the second case, another guest who has an invite must accept it before going onto the stage.

 There can be up to 6 people on the stage and in the Q&A area at the same time.